-By the kindness of God’s grace, I’ve been a Christian since I was 4 years old.
-Over the years my family has gone through many difficult situations, such as my parents’ divorce, my mom getting remarried, and my dad developing dementia, among other situations.
-Like you, I am very familiar with the fact that suffering comes on in full, and seemingly doesn’t relent.
+By the kindness of God’s grace, I’ve been a Christian since I was five years old.
+Over the years my family has endured many difficult situations, such as my parents’ divorce, my brother’s divorce and separation from his son, my father’s hospitalization for dementia, etc. Like you, I am very familiar with the fact that suffering comes on in full-blast and seemingly doesn’t relent.
 Through the trials of life and my walk with God, I’ve been sustained over and over again by the rich streams of godly teaching on prayer, and on the sure footing of a healthy prayer life.
-In this article, I want to share how prayer has played an important role in my own spiritual growth and how you can have a healthy prayer life through praying consistently, viewing prayer in relation to quality over quantity, and having a prayer list.
+In this article, I want to share how prayer has played an immense role in my own spiritual growth and how you can have a healthy prayer life through praying consistently, viewing prayer in relation to quality over quantity, and having a prayer list.

-In 1 Thessalonians 5:17 we are told to “pray without ceasing.”
+In 1st Thessalonians 5:17 we are told to “pray without ceasing”.
 Many people take this verse to mean they must pray literally unceasingly.
 While that is a nice idea, it isn’t quite possible to pray without stopping—ever.
 What Paul has in mind here is prayer as a regular habit, whereby His people take hold of God, and His promises in all of life.
-The apostle could say this because he has given the example in his letters to fellow believers (1 Thess.
-3:10; 2 Thess.
-1:11; Eph.
-1:16; 3:14).
+The apostle could say this because he has given the example in his letters to fellow believers (1st Thessalonians 3:10; 2nd Thessalonians 1:11; Ephesians 1:16; 3:14).

 One of the greatest prayer killers is that we think we have to pray for a certain amount of time.
 You may say, “I’ve spent 5-10 minutes in prayer and tomorrow I’m going to spend 15-30 minutes.”
 There is nothing wrong with an increasing desire to pray.
 Luther was known to have spent at least two hours in prayer every day.
-There is nothing wrong with an increasing one’s time in prayer.
-Where the quantity of time in prayer becomes an issue is when we use it to make others feel guilty for not spending time in prayer, or when we compare our lesser times in prayer to those of other believers.
+There is nothing wrong with increasing one’s time in prayer.
+Where the quantity of time in prayer becomes an issue is when we use it to make others feel guilty for not spending time in prayer, or when we compare our lesser times in prayer to those of other believers (or even ourselves in condemnation when we don’t meet our own goals).

 In my experience people often feel guilty for their lack of prayer.
-They think, “I’m not a super-saint because I don’t pray this (fill in amount of time) amount.”
+They think, “I’m not a super-saint because I don’t pray [fill in amount of time].”
 This view, however, is the wrong one.
-Nowhere in the Bible do we see Jesus or the apostles assigning themselves or others a certain amount of time to pray.
-If you look at Jesus’ praying or Paul’s prayers in his epistles to the churches, what you’ll see is that they emphasize quality over quantity.
+Nowhere in the Bible do we see Jesus or the apostles assigning themselves, or others, a certain amount of time to pray.
+If you look at Jesus’ praying or Paul’s prayers in his epistles to the churches, you’ll see that they emphasize quality over quantity.
 We don’t know how long Jesus prayed to the Father.
 We don’t know how long the Apostles prayed, only that they prayed about three times a day.

 A Final Thought